mholmboe/atomipy/README.md

-# Atomipy: The atom Toolbox in Python
+# atomipy: The atom Toolbox in Python

 A modular Python toolbox for handling and analyzing molecular structures, particularly for mineral slabs with periodic boundary conditions.
 This toolbox is a light version of the MATLAB [atom Toolbox](https://github.com/mholmboe/atom) and can mainly be used to generate molecular topology files for the [**MINFF**](https://github.com/mholmboe/minff) forcefield with a streamlined Python interface.